jhueppauff/VisitorRegistration/README.md

 # VisitorRegistration

-A simple Web App for registration of visitors and printing visitor passes.
+A simple Web App for registration of visitors and generating visitor a pass.

 ## Screenshots